6789

-If you are new to this exciting world you might have many questions about this upcoming event.
+If you are new to crypto you might have many questions about this upcoming event.

 • What is Bitcoin halving?